 One practical tool for creating conscious communication and an environment that encourages the sharing of ideas and experiences is called Active Listening.
 In surprisingly simple ways, it creates mutual respect that makes real conversations possible.
 By modeling it in our daily interactions with our children, we also make it available for them to use.
 Active listening is a game-changer for parents, teachers, and children alike.

 Active listening has three parts.
 The first is eye contact.
-When your child talks to you, look into her eyes.
-This is something we don’t do often enough in our culture, but it’s a great way of taking a moment to make a real connection, soul to soul.
-Looking your child in the eye says, I’m here.
-I’m present.
-I hear you.
-I may agree or disagree with what you’re saying, but at this moment, you have my full attention.
+When your child talks to you, look into their eyes.
+It’s something we don’t do often enough (primarily because of our phones), but it’s a great way to make a real connection, soul to soul.
+Looking at your child in the eye, says, “I’m here, I’m present, I want to hear from you.
+I may agree or disagree with what you’re saying, but now, you have my full attention.”

 The second part of active listening is to hear the child out and then pause before you respond.
 When our kids start telling us something, we anticipate what they will say and cut them off mid-sentence.
 “Okay, I know what you’re going to ask for, and the answer is no.” It’s important to let them finish the sentence, even if it’s likely something we’ve heard 1,000 times before, or if we know what’s coming.
 If we don’t listen and take a moment to respond thoughtfully, it should be no surprise when our kids treat us the same way—by tuning us out.